Judith A. Bense: Career

 Bense made a deal with UWF to bring her CRM contracts to the school if they agreed to allow her to establish an anthropology program.
-In 1980, Bense started the WSU anthropology department as well as a research unit, the UWF Archaeology Institute.
+In 1980, Bense started the UWF anthropology department as well as a research unit, the UWF Archaeology Institute.

 In 1988, she received tenure and became a full professor eight years later in 1994.
 In 1991, she collaborated with the UWF History department to create a master's program in historical archaeology.
 In 2000, she became the department chair and introduced a master's program in anthropology two years later.

-In 1984, a new city hall was constructed in downtown Pensacola and in the process unearthed and destroyed some of the town's colonial history.
-Bense led a short salvage project and in the process recognized the importance of educating local community members and leaders about the archaeological and historical resources in their very backyard.
+In 1984, a new city hall was constructed in downtown Pensacola and, in the process, unearthed and destroyed some of the town's colonial history.
+Bense led a short salvage project and, in the process, recognized the importance of educating local community members and leaders about the archaeological and historical resources in their very backyard.
 As downtown Pensacola underwent an urban renewal, a massive urban archaeology project headed by Bense was started to preserve and detail the Spanish and British colonial history of the city.

 Later that same year, Bense worked with Gulf Power on another large public archaeology program.
 The company was building a new headquarters on a known Middle Woodland period site and a historic African American neighborhood known as Hawkshaw.
 Although the company was not under obligation, Bense was able to conduct archaeological excavations for two years.
 The information was accessible to the public through a series of programs, publications, and exhibits.
 Bense and Gulf Power were awarded the National Public Service Award from the Department of the Interior for the project in 1986, making the Hawkshaw project the first archaeology venture to be bestowed this honor.
 Cultural resources management or public archaeology became a mainstay in Pensacola culture over the next few decades.
 Excavations were undertaken at the Presidio San Miguel de Panzacola, British Fort of Pensacola, the Spanish Town of Pensacola, the Spanish Presidio Santa María de Galve on the Naval Air Station, and the Presidio Isla de Santa Rosa on the Gulf Islands National Seashore.

-In the early 1990s, the Pensacola Shipwreck Survey was conducted for the Bureau of Archaeological Research (BAR) and uncovered a 16th century Spanish shipwreck, named the Emanuel Point, off the shoreline.
-In 1997, BAR and UWF Anthropology partnered together to finish the excavation.
+In the early 1990s, the Pensacola Shipwreck Survey was conducted for the Bureau of Archaeological Research (BAR) and uncovered a 16th-century Spanish shipwreck, named the Emanuel Point, off the shoreline.
+In 1997, BAR and UWF Anthropology partnered to finish the excavation.
 Following this, Bense decided that underwater archaeology needed to be incorporated into the UWF curriculum.
-She felt strongly that underwater resources in the area needed equal attention.
-In 1999, UWF began excavating the remains of frigate and flagship of the Spanish Windward Fleet names the Rosario.
+She felt strongly that underwater resources in the area required equal attention.
+In 1999, UWF began excavating the remains of a frigate and flagship of the Spanish Windward Fleet named the Rosario.